j-m-mueller/Growth-Product-Estimator/README.md

 * X = biomass
 * S = substrate
 * P = product

+The algorithm for parameter estimation can also be changed via the configuration file.
+Note that the implementation of the *optimize.minimize* method doesn't allow providing bounds; therefore, the *differential evolution* approach for parameter estimation typically yields more reasonable results.

 Please run the *etc/demonstrator-notebook.ipynb* or execute *python main.py* for a demonstration.